Champions (2016 team): Origin

 After their first joint mission rescuing a group of girls being trafficked by Pagliacci, the young heroes revealed themselves to the public and Ms. Marvel proclaimed the team's mission to foster a better tomorrow through hope and wisdom rather than unjust force.
 Her speech became viral on the Internet, and the team was dubbed the "Champions" in social media.
-One of the superhero encouraged by Ms. Marvel's speech was the time-displaced Cyclops (Scott Summers), who was admitted into the Champions' ranks after requesting membership.
+One of the superheroes encouraged by Ms. Marvel's speech was the time-displaced Cyclops (Scott Summers), who was admitted into the Champions' ranks after requesting membership.

 Early missions

 In their further early adventures, the Champions traveled to Sharzhad and helped a young girl named Amal stop militant fundamentalists from enforcing a gender apartheid.
 They were confronted by an Atlantean colony while cruising over their waters.
 Champions were joined by Gwenpool in fighting the xenophobic head of Daly County's police, Sheriff Studdard.

-During Monsters Unleashed storyline, the Champions crossed paths with the Freelancers, a group of teenage mercenaries, who were at the time working for Roxxon to silence protesters.
+During the "Monsters Unleashed" storyline, the Champions crossed paths with the Freelancers, a group of teenage mercenaries, who were at the time working for Roxxon to silence protesters.
 The Freelancers' employers would make efforts to discredit the Champions, framing the young heroes for attacking homeless people, and later trademarking the Champions' logo.
 The Champions managed to clean the name, and Nova started a countermovement to reject the Champions-branded merchandise.

 Secret Empire

-When Hydra assumed control of the United States of America in the Secret Empire storyline, the Champions responded to Iron Man's distress call to protect Washington, D.C. alongside other American superheroes, all of whom were soundly defeated when Captain America wielded Mjolnir.
+When Hydra assumed control of the United States of America in the "Secret Empire" storyline, the Champions responded to Iron Man's distress call to protect Washington, D.C. alongside other American superheroes, all of whom were soundly defeated when Captain America wielded Mjolnir.
 The Champions retreated, ultimately regrouping at Olympus Group Secret HQ ATX001 after becoming separated from Ms. Marvel, who worked with the Secret Warriors to fight off Inhuman internment camps; and Scott was displaced to New Tian with America's mutants; and Nova was trapped beyond the Planetary Defense Shield in Earth Orbit.